Get a mortgage

 Professional mortgages aren’t just for doctors.
 They’re available to a wider group of professions associated with higher long-term earnings.
 This usually includes:

 These jobs are often seen as a more reliable long-term risk.
 It can mean better interest rates, more generous mortgage offers and low-deposit mortgages in many cases.

 Eligibility criteria varies between lenders.
-Usually, it includes factors such as your age, professional qualifications, or registration with an industry body like the BMA.
+Usually, it includes factors such as your age, professional qualifications, or registration with an industry body like the British Medical Association (BMA).

 Remember your mortgage is secured on your home.
 Your home may be repossessed if you do not keep up repayments.

-As well as providing access to professional mortgage lenders, Wesleyan Financial Services manages your mortgage application.
+As well as providing access to professional mortgages for doctors, Wesleyan Financial Services also manages your application.
 We liaise with the lender on your behalf for the best possible outcome.

-We’ll assign you a Financial Consultant who works specifically with hospital doctors and GPs.
+We’ll assign you a Specialist Financial Adviser who works specifically with hospital doctors and GPs.
 Someone who understands your career progression, sick pay entitlements, pension contributions and more.